-Are you looking to get out of the city and try nursing in a more rural – or even remote – location?
-We can help with that!
-With health care facility connections across Canada, we offer tons of unique rural placements for our travel nurses.
+Are you looking to get out of the city and try nursing in a more rural or remote location?
+Working with Health Authorities in 9 provinces and Territories across Canada, Select Medical Connections offers a variety of placements in unique rural locations for our travel nurses.
 We also offer opportunities for nurses to work in remote locations, more isolated from city centers.

 It’s important to note that we do not consider rural and remote locations to be the same.
 While everyone recognizes remote locations as distant and far removed from urban centers, rural locations are more difficult to pinpoint.
 There are inevitably personal nuances to what one nurse might consider rural compared to another.
 For the sake of this blog, we are grouping these locations so you can understand the general scope of considerations.